Projects

 The Trust’s Grants Committee reviewed and ranked each project against criteria outlined in the Trust’s establishment ordinance and other pertinent measures.
 This summary has been posted on the Trust website to allow for public input and afford information to members of the County Council.
 The long-term goal is to identify and fund worthy projects in each Council district.

-August 2025 Applications
+November 2025 Applications

 The Greenville County Historic and Natural Resources Trust received: